Rick Perry: Texas Legislature

 In 1984, Perry was elected to the Texas House of Representatives as a Democrat from district 64, which included his home county of Haskell.
 He served on the House Appropriations and Calendars committees during his three two-year terms in office.
 He befriended fellow freshman state representative Lena Guerrero, a staunch liberal Democrat who endorsed Perry's reelection bid in 2006.

 Perry was part of the "Pit Bulls", a group of Appropriations members who sat on the lower dais in the committee room ("the pit") who pushed for austere state budgets during the 1980s.
 At one point, The Dallas Morning News named him one of the ten most effective members of the legislature.

 In 1987, Perry voted for a $5.7 billion tax increase proposed by Republican Governor Bill Clements.
 Perry supported Al Gore in the 1988 Democratic presidential primaries and worked for Gore's campaign in Texas.
 On September 29, 1989, Perry announced that he was switching parties, becoming a Republican.
-On a guest appearance on Fox show Hannity, he partially credits Reagan as part of the reason he became a Republican, also stating he switched political parties sooner in his life than Reagan.
+On a guest appearance on Fox show Hannity, he partially credits Ronald Reagan as part of the reason he became a Republican, also stating he switched political parties sooner in his life than Reagan.